Fernettejs/hello-world/README.md

 # What I Learned

-* Developed a user interface within the xml file using RelativeLayout, ListView, EditText, & Button.
+* How to create a repository and use GitHub.